What if my successor doesn't work out? What can I learn?

 Resilience, Trauma and the Journey to Wellbeing

 In a deeply personal and transformative dialogue, Elaine Miller-Karas and Ma.
-Cecilia Flores-Oebanda embark on an extraordinary exploration of healing and transition.
+Cecilia Flores-Oebanda embarked on an extraordinary exploration of healing and transition.
+This article explores some of the learnings.

 A Board’s Purpose, Dynamics and Diverse Voices in Governance